 'Are you going to stand there all night?'
 Myrrine signed with a grin.
 The damn woman wasn't even out of breath.

-Dylis allowed herself another few seconds of res, before straightening up and glaring at Myrrine.
+Dylis allowed herself another few seconds of idleness, before straightening up and glaring at Myrrine.
 'Don't waste all your energy on being smug,' she signed.
 'We're not safe just because we're on the roofs.
 There are soldiers stationed along the entire wall.
 One wrong move and they'll spot us and sound the alarm.'

 Myrrine rolled her eyes.
 'We know,' she signed, 'and isn’t that a good reason to get away from the roofs quickly?'